Eden in Iraq

 The marshes in southern Iraq, formed by the Tigris and Euphrates Rivers, are home to one of humanity’s oldest cultures.
 The Marsh Arabs developed their unique way of life around the resources of the marsh, once the third largest wetlands in the world.
 The Tigris and Euphrates Rivers cross on the eastern edge of the marshes at the Shatt al-Arab, and this intersection is thought to be a possible site of the historic Garden of Eden.

 In the early 1990s, Saddam Hussein’s forces secretly drained the immense Southern Iraq wetlands, to punish the Shi’a rebels hiding there.
-They transformed it into a desert, murdering tens of thousands of Marsh Arabs and compelling hundreds of thou-sands more to flee.
-Conflict and violence altered the Marshlandsinto a desiccated parcel, disturbing its ecological composition, and leaving detrimental vestiges that pose serious challenges to its survival.
+They transformed it into a desert and murdered tens of thousands of Marsh Arabs which compelled hundreds of thousands more to flee.
+Conflict and violence altered the Marshlands into a desiccated parcel, disturbing its ecological composition, and leaving detrimental vestiges that pose serious challenges to its survival.

 Where a symbiotic, sustainable relationship once existed in the marshes balanced perfectly by healthy reeds, water buffalo trade, and rice and date cultivation, the system is now unstable.
 Waste has been piling up and the Euphrates River has become seriously polluted, putting the Marshlands and the Marsh Arab community at peril.

 There is currently no sewage treatment in the Marsh Arab towns and cities–at most, sewage is pumped into a collection site and discharged without treatment into a river or marsh.
 This is causing odor and damage to the long-term ecology of the marshes and the health of the community.